Xujiayao/BlogSource/source/_posts/11-release-mcdiscordchat.md

 If you are interested in contributing to MCDC, you can submit a pull request on GitHub.

-For code contributions, the build file is located in the local `/wrapper/build/libs/` folder.
+For code contributions, the build file is located in the `/wrapper/build/libs/` folder.

 For translation contributions, language files are located in the `/wrapper/src/main/resources/lang/` folder.
 Copy `en_us.json` and rename the new one to your language code to get started.
-Please provide translations for the entire file for all keys except those starting with the `death` prefix.
-The death messages are official translations for Minecraft, which may sync from the official translations at any time.
+Please provide translations for the entire file for all keys except those starting with the `advancements` and `death` prefixes.
+Those messages are official translations of Minecraft, which may sync from the official translations at any time.

 ## Features